uguisu-dev/uguisu/README.md

-# uguisu-lang
+# Uguisu
-A Execution engine for the Uguisu lang.
+A Execution engine for the Uguisu language.
 Not ready to use yet.

 The syntax is like this: